catseye/Chrysoberyl/article/Project Dependencies.md

 I'm not sure if it's part of any standard, but it really should be, because it's very useful in scripts.
-It does come bundled with many Linux distributions, but not with NetBSD, so for The Platform, we wrote [our own implementation](https://catseye.tc/distribution/realpath_distribution) in [Python][].
+It does come bundled with many Linux distributions, but not with NetBSD, so for [The Cat's Eye Technologies Platform][], we wrote [our own implementation](https://catseye.tc/distribution/realpath_distribution) in [Python][].

 Interfaces